Immigration Health Surcharge for Spouse Visas: Full Guide

 • Health and care workers and their dependants.

 • Domestic violence victims applying under the DVILR route.
+See whether to use a solicitor for complex cases.

 • Applicants from certain countries with reciprocal healthcare agreements (limited).